Data group event handler

 • Handle primal event only

-These settings are not available for timer and generic event handlers.
+These settings cannot be set for timer event handlers and generic event handlers.

 Handle internal events only

-The event handler responds to an event that comes from an Include processes action.
+The event handler reacts to an event that arises from a Process Include action.

 Start overdue timer jobs on server start

-Means that the timer produces all events retroactively, if the server was shut down at the actual execution time.
+Causes the timer to produce all events retrospectively if the server was shut down at the actual execution time.

 Click "Next".